arcology-network/binary-releases/testnet-installation-allinone.md

 ### 2.2.
 Download the Installer

-Download the [latest installer package](https://github.com/arcology-network/benchmarking/releases) from Arcology’s GitHub repository, then uncompress the package into a directory *on the host machine* of your choice, making you have enough permission.
+Download the [latest installer package](https://github.com/arcology-network/benchmarking/releases) from Arcology’s GitHub repository, then uncompress the package into a directory of your choice.
+You will need the folder when starting the client container.

 ### 2.3.
-Package Contents
+The Installer Contents

 The installer package has the below structure